-There is no requirement to disclose a term life insurance policy or life insurance obtained through your House employment.
+There is no requirement to disclose a term life insurance policy or life insurance obtained through your House employment, such as the Federal Employees' Group Life Insurance (FEGLI) program.

 If you own a convertible life insurance policy that has not been converted to a whole life policy, you do not need to disclose the policy.